-If you predefine values for fields on object records created through an action, you don't need to add those fields to the action layout.
-For example, on an action that lets users create opportunities, you might set Prospecting as the predefined value for the Stage field.
-All new opportunities created through that action will automatically be assigned to the prospecting stage.
+If you set predefined values for fields on object records created through an action, you don't need to add those fields to the action layout.
+For example, when you configure an action that lets users create opportunities, set Prospecting as the predefined value for the Stage field.
+All new opportunities users create through that action are automatically assigned to the prospecting stage.
+You can remove the Stage field from the action's layout, because the field is going to be assigned a value automatically.

-You can set predefined values for any field available in the action layout editor, with these exceptions:
+You can set predefined values for any field available in the action layout editor, with these exceptions.

-- rich text area fields
+- Rich text area fields

-- multi-select picklists
+- Multi-select picklists

-- · read-only field types like auto-number, formula, and roll-up summary fields
+- Read-only field types like auto-number, formula, and roll-up summary fields

-Predefined values for fields on actions are separate from default values you can set for fields on records.
-A field, if it's included in an action, can have both a predefined value set for when it's used in an action, and a default value set.
+Predefined values for fields on actions are different from default values that you can set for fields on records.
+If a field is included in an action, it can have both a predefined value set for the action and a default value set.
 If a field on an action has both a predefined value and a default value set, the action uses the predefined value, not the default value.